 I know God works all things together for good.
 I know He does.
 I know miracles happen every day.
 I know He can heal.
 I trust He can and I believe He could heal us both completely.
 I know all these good things, believe me… I’ve prayed them or cried them in the dark when I didn’t know if I would make it through the night.
 But miracles don’t always happen and things don’t work out how we think they should.
 Our minds are finite, our ways are not Gods ways.

 Sometimes, all I can do is cry, hold her, and tell her that I hate this disease as much as she does, I really do.
 And so does Jesus.
 He hates it and He is here for her in the middle of it.
-Our Lord comforts us in our time of need and that is what we can cling to when nothing makes sense.
+Our Lord comforts us in our time of need and that is what we can cling to when nothing else makes sense.
 He will never leave us.

 What I know right now is that Lyme is a thief and I will not be his victim anymore.
 I don’t want sickness in my life or in my daughter’s life.
 It’s taken enough from us, it has stolen too many days…no, it has stolen years.